sl4m/skim.cc/_posts/2010-06-06-my-first-week-at-railsconf-2010.markdown

   -- rails
 ---

 Tomorrow is my first day as a software apprentice at [8th Light](http://8thlight.com/), but I will not be in the office.
 Instead, I will be attending this year's [RailsConf](http://www.railsconf.com/) in Baltimore, Maryland.
-My mentor, Micah, told me I have to write a min-max algorithm for my tic-tac-toe [program](http://skim.la/2010/03/15/tic-tac-toe-in-ruby-and-javascript) so I'll be working on it through out the week.
+My mentor, Micah, told me I have to write a [minmax](http://en.wikipedia.org/wiki/Minimax) algorithm for my tic-tac-toe [program](http://skim.la/2010/03/15/tic-tac-toe-in-ruby-and-javascript) so I'll be working on it through out the week.

 I will post an update later this week.